GPCR Research for Drug Discovery

 G protein-coupled receptors (GPCRs) represent one of the most important classes of drug targets.
 Discover how to measure the response along each step of the GPCR signaling cascade with easy-to-use, bioluminescence-based assays.

-An Overview of GPCR Signaling PathwaysLuciferase-based assays offer convenient, sensitive methods to measure GPCR activity for multiple signaling pathways.
+GPCR Signaling PathwaysLuciferase-based assays offer convenient, sensitive methods to measure GPCR activity for multiple signaling pathways.

 Interactions of activated GPCRs with intracellular proteins, such as G proteins, GPCR kinases and β-arrestins, are critical steps in G protein signaling, making these key areas of research for drug discovery.
 Sensitive bioluminescent assays enable measurement of these interactions in live cells to assess real-time kinetics in high-throughput compatible formats.